nickassafkirk/Cartel-Coffee/README.md

 * Bug: Labels for Tiles not scaling correctly when changing screensizes.
 On smaller screensizes the label headings were moving off their desired position in the center of the image tiles.
   Fix: Used position: relative and top and bottom %'s to fix the headings to the image tiles regardless of screensize.

+* Bug: Button placement on shop category homepage tiles not scaling correctly on mobile on IOS.
+  Fix: Use position absolute and top positon 50% to position button relative to containing parent

+* Bug: Footer Li items offset and displaying content out of screen.
+  Fix: Removed default left padding on unordered lists to ensure desired content spacing for footer list items.

+* Bug: Reoccuring Right indent on body content causing alignment issues.
+  Fix: Remove right margin on container-fluid class that was causing alignment issues across site.

+#### Remaining Bugs To Be Fixed

 * Bug: Footer content overlapping on smaller screen sizes.
 Third column is hidden on small screensizes and other column items were not occupying the space left behind.
   Fix: Used bootstrap flex and justify-content properties to control how content is aligned across screensizes.

-* Bug: Footer Li items offset and displaying content out of screen.
-  Fix: Removed default left padding on unordered lists to ensure desired content spacing for footer list items.

-#### Remaining Bugs To Be Fixed

-* Bug: Button placement on shop category homepage tiles not scaling correctly on mobile on IOS.

-* Bug: Margin left in shop category tiles appears to be offset to the left.

 ## Testing